-The school has a supportive ethos and our approaches enable the children to develop their confidence and independent skills, as well as empathy and the need to recognise the achievement of others.
+The school has a supportive ethos and our approaches support the children in developing their confidence and independent skills, as well as empathy and the need to recognise the achievement of others.
 Children can underperform in Mathematics because they think they cannot do it or are not naturally good at it.
 At Alverton, we address these preconceptions by ensuring that all children experience challenge and success in Mathematics.
-We believe that, for all children, particularly those who do not identify as mathematicians, a firm understanding of place value, number and calculation strategies are the vital foundations that allow confidence to grow and the ability to challenge oneself to flourish.
+We believe that for all children, particularly those who do not identify as mathematicians, a firm understanding of place value, number and calculation strategy are the vital foundations that allow confidence to grow and the ability to challenge oneself to flourish.
 Regular and ongoing assessment informs teaching, as well as intervention, to support and enable the success of each child.
-These factors ensure that we are able to maintain high standards, with achievement at the end of Key Stage 2 well above the national average and a very high proportion of children reaching the higher standard.
+These factors ensure that we are able to maintain high standards, with achievement at the end of KS2 well above the national average and a very high proportion of children demonstrating greater depth.